floorplan/floorplan/README.md

 ### Now we can start our engines

 so go to a terminal you are indiferrent to and run
+> We might need to login into firebase cls `npm run firebase login`

 ```sh
 npm run firebase:dev